cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   CT1: From AES-Tool 2.6 (deployed with CT 1.4.31) you can enter the key in ASCII form.
 The ASCII characters are then transformed via PKCS#5.

-- Make customizable by the user, how big the part of text and binary files can be, which CrypTool will load.
+- Make it customizable by the user, how big the part of text and binary files can be, which CrypTool will load.

 - New magnification function in the display for graphics and/or